Mr. Immortal: Fictional character biography

 Mr. Immortal and his teammates are designated the Initiative group for Wisconsin, for which they are dubbed the Great Lakes Initiative.
-They are given a rescue mission to save Dionysus after he fell from Mount Olympus and was captured by A.I.M., who plans to use his powers to cause mental instability in all the superheroes they consider a threat.
+They are tasked with rescuing Dionysus after he falls from Mount Olympus and is captured by A.I.M., who plans to use his powers to cause mental instability in every superhero they consider a threat.
 During the task, Deadpool, who had been recruited as a reserve member by Flatman, ambushes him and Immortal, and dispatches others who attempt to evict him from the team's headquarters.
 Immortal helps kick Deadpool out by simply living far into the future.
-There he encounters a time traveling Squirrel Girl and convinces her she needs to return to the past and evict Deadpool.
-Squirrel Girl goes back and does exactly that.
+He encounters a time-traveling Squirrel Girl and convinces her to return to the past and evict Deadpool.

-During the 2008 Secret Invasion storyline, the team confronted a Skrull disguised as Grasshopper, with help from Gravity and Catwalk.
-While Mr. Immortal was shocked at the discovery, Big Bertha thought it was ridiculously obvious.
-They later appeared to welcome Gravity as leader of the team, after he was transferred to Wisconsin by Norman Osborn.

-During the 2011 Fear Itself storyline, the team confronts Asbestos Man, who takes advantage of the fear and chaos that is happening.
-None of the group actually wish to touch the man due to the toxicity of his suit.
-Mr. Immortal talks him into giving up in return for being remembered by the others.